booleanbites/houzi-doc/_docs/tools/19_future_updates.md

 > **Note**: If you want to make changes to `houzi_package`, we suggest to always add comments with your identifier (your name or company name).
 So in the event of new updates, you can keep track of the changes you made in old houzi_package and those can be manually moved over.

 ## Update from 1.1.2

+> Starting 1.1.2 we’ve adopted the flutter package approach to make the updates easy.
+Also, all your configurations are independant of the Houzi code.

 Backup before doing anything with the update.

 Copy the following files into a separate folder: